Editor’s Note: This page has been retired and is no longer being updated.

-Juarez Cartel - Formerly aligned with the Sinaloa Cartel, now fighting it for control of Ciudad Juarez and the state of Chihuahua.
+Juarez Cartel - Formerly aligned with the Sinaloa Cartel, then began fighting it for control of Ciudad Juarez and the state of Chihuahua.
 They still hold a stake in the major smuggling corridor between Ciudad Juarez and El Paso, Texas.

 La Familia Michoacana - Based in the Michoacan state.
 Possibly defunct as of 2011.
 It announced it would disband in 2010, but some cells are still active in Guerrero and Mexico states, according to a CRS report.